Inter-Thread Communication

 Stream

-A Stream is a lock-free ring buffer that transfers an unframed byte sequence from a producer to a consumer.
-An optional threshold allows the consumer to sleep until a minimum number of bytes are available, reducing task wake-up overhead for bursty producers.
+A Stream is a ring buffer that transfers an unframed byte sequence from a producer to a consumer.
+A configurable trigger lets the consumer sleep until a minimum number of bytes are available, reducing task wake-up overhead for bursty producers.

 graph LR